-Triaging and debugging your error data and crashes often requires more than just intelligent deduplication, analysis of appropriate contextual information, and deep introspection into system state.
+Triaging and debugging your errors and crashes often requires more than just intelligent grouping, analysis of appropriate contextual information, and deep introspection into system state.
 It also requires the ability to search, explore and discover fine-grained patterns that may exist across all your error data.

 Most tools hamper your ability to perform this discovery, limiting the amount of data collected through event sampling, (sampling the data so you can’t be sure that you see every error a specific user encounters) or by not providing a search engine and data visualization tool.

 Backtrace is different.
 We are on a mission to liberate your diagnostic data, and have developed a set of powerful indexing, query and visualization features to ensure that our users can find any individual error they are looking for, within the entire set of data they have collected.

 We combine these features into the Web Console, and surface them through Triage, Explore and Debug views of your data.
 The Console allows you to filter, group and aggregate across the detailed treasure trove of the system information that is collected alongside errors and crashes.
 Let’s take a few moments to explore how our customers are using Backtrace and the Web Console.

 Search All Your Error Data